 - Then ask your line manager; they have more experience, and may be able to see what the issue is.

 - After that, you could try your fellow apprentices.
 Although they may work in different departments, they will be working on the same units and have identified a suitable answer.

-- If that doesn’t work, your assessor will be delighted to help.
+- If that doesn’t work, your coach will be delighted to help.
 Send them an email.
 You may not be the first person to have the issue, so the answer may well make its way to the next edition of FAQ!

 Is there any issue about security?

-We take such things very seriously, and all our assessors understand that there are many reasons why some material that could be used as evidence has to be treated with sensitivity.
+We take such things very seriously, and all our coaches understand that there are many reasons why some material that could be used as evidence has to be treated with sensitivity.
 They will work with you to make sure all necessary steps are taken to remove personal data, and will respect any security classifications which may apply to your work.
 If necessary, they may review work, but not upload it to the Learning Management System; instead they upload a statement that confirms they are happy with the evidence.